How to Sew a Bound Buttonhole

 2. Align the raw edges of one welt with the buttonhole placement line; baste.
 Repeat with the other welt, abutting the cut edges.
 With a 1.5-mm-long machine stitch, sew over the previously basted line, starting and stopping at the buttonhole ends.
 Fasten the stitches securely at the beginning and end with hand-tied knots on the interfaced side.

-Posted on Mar 12th, 2012 in sewing, online extras, how-to, fundamentals, threads magazine, Threads issue 160, buttonhole
+Posted on in sewing, online extras, All How-To, fundamentals, threads magazine, Threads issue 160, buttonhole